Astrophotography

 (NABG).

-2" filters to minimize
+filters to

 Baader, and the 8.5nm OIII filter from Baader).
 I have been very